-Starting from the top, then the topmost layer is the floor covering which you can view from the top and you walk upon that below than that there will be an optional layer we call underlayment.
+Starting from the top, then the topmost layer is the floor covering which you can view from the top and you walk upon that below that there will be an optional layer we call underlayment.

 It is not always mandatory to have underlayment but well recommended in case of concrete flooring to avoid moisture pass to the top flooring.

-Never confuse in between underlayment vs subfloor as the underlayment is an optional however subfloor is basic need of any flooring and if struggling with the soundproofing than better to check how to soundproof a flooring.
+Never confuse in between underlayment vs subfloor as the underlayment is optional however subfloor is the basic need of any flooring and if struggling with the soundproofing than better to check how to soundproof a flooring.

 FAQ: What are Subfloor, Underlayment, and Joists

 Many people have many questions related to Subfloor, Underlayment, and Joists.
 So here I am answering some important questions.

 Q1.
 How do you know which type of flooring to choose for your home?